embedded-kiddie/Arduino-CYD-2432S028R/LVGL/LVGL_Arduino_MP3Player/README.md

   To handle long filenames and multibyte characters, uncomment the definition of the symbol `USE_UTF8_LONG_NAMES` in [libraries/SdFat/src/SdFatConfig.h][9] under your sketchbook folder.

 ### 4.5.
 Custom Fonts
-In addition to LVGL fonts, this application embeds several national alphabets and symbols of **12px** and **14px**, as well as Japanese Kanji Level 1 and Level 2.
+In addition to LVGL's fonts, this application embeds several national alphabets and symbols of **12px** and **14px**, as well as Japanese Kanji Level 1 and Level 2.

 To create custom fonts, refer to [./fonts/README.md](fonts/README.md) and use [LVGL Font Converter][10] to create/download the font data, save them to [./src/](src), and modify [ui.h](ui.h#L16-L27).

-## 5. Configuration and Compile / Upload
+## 5. Edit and Compile / Upload

 ### 5.1.
 Edit config.h

 Open [`config.h`](config.h) in the Arduino IDE and follow the comments to modify the default settings as desired.

 ### 5.2.
 Compile / Upload
-Set the following two items from the "Tools" menu in the Arduino IDE.
+Set the following two items from the "**Tools**" menu in the Arduino IDE.

 | Item             | Selection                             |
 | ---------------- |-------------------------------------- |